wazuh/wazuh-qa/tests/performance/event_generator/src/event_generator/README.md

 # Limitations

-A test of the limitations of the event creation tool has been carried out.
+A testing of the limitations of the event generation tool has been performed.

 It has been tested with Ubuntu 22, Ubuntu 20, Amaozn Linux 2, Amazon Linux 2023 and CentOS 8 operating systems.
 With different RAM memory settings from 2GB to 16GB and from 1CPU to 12 CPUs.